top of page

 If you are sexually active, it is important to be treated for STIs regularly.
 If you are

-, it is also recommended to be tested for STIs, as they can be passed to the baby during pregnancy and childbirth.
+pregnant, it is also recommended to be tested for STIs, as they can be passed to the baby during pregnancy and childbirth.
+Untreated STIs can lead to various complications, such as

+pelvic inflammatory disease in women.
+PID is a serious infection that can lead to issues such as infertility and ectopic pregnancy, the latter of which is dangerous and requires emergency medical treatment.
 Medical complications from lack of STI treatment may include heart disease, certain cancers, infertility, and chronic pain in both men and women.
 These issues can be lifelong and treated but not cured.

 Free STI Testing at Liberty Women’s Clinic